Roseville Rosebowl

 Background:

 I debated for St. Francis High School, in Minnesota, from 1989 to 1993, during which time I debated two years of CX and two years of LD.
 I also debated four years of CEDA debate, debating for various schools.
 I have been the Director of Speech and Debate at St. Croix Prep in Stillwater, Minnesota since 2013, and I have coached LD, CX, WSD, PF, BQ and all speech categories.
-I also teach ninth grade English/Ancient Literature at St. Croix Prep.
+I also teach ninth grade Ancient World Literature at St. Croix Prep.

 Overall Philosophy: